pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-pdm-does-not-implement-pep-582.md

     myscript.py
 ```

+PEP 582 says that the `__pypackages__` directory should be next to the script being executed, and there's no discovery logic "above" the script.

 ## How did this happen?

 PDM implemented a draft PEP.
 Draft PEPs are not final, and are subject to changes.

-Furthermore, PDM cannot evolve with the PEP since that "means frequent breakages to the user experience as the standard evolves".
+However, PDM cannot evolve with the PEP since that means frequent breakages to the user experience as the standard evolves.

+This leads to a situation where PDM is advertising implementing a (draft) PEP, while not implementing that PEP since the draft has evolved.

 ## Why does this matter?